sharath-psh/gitbook-python/programming/intques.md

 6. What is class member?
 7. What is Object?
 8. What are instance members?
-9. Why do we use init method?
+9. What is init method?
 10. Differentiate b/w member functions & class methods.
 11. Why do we use self?
 And what value it has?
 12. Is the name self is compulsory in member functions?
 Or can we give any other name?